ISO 9001 1994 Requirements in Plain English

 Track your products

-Develop and document procedures to identify and track products from start to finish.
-When appropriate, these procedures should make sure that you:
+Develop and document procedures to identify and track products

 • Identify and document products every step of the way from the purchase of supplies and materials through all stages of handling, storage, production, delivery, installation, and servicing.

-• Trace products or product batches by means of
+• Trace products or product batches by means of unique identifiers and suitable record keeping.

 4.9 Process control requirements